pathtofile/SealighterTI/README.md

 Once it gets to "press ctrl+c to stop" Open Event Viewer, and you should see events under 'Application and Service Logs/Sealighter/Operational':
 ![Pic of Event Log](SealighterTI_EventLog.png)

+To stop the trace, pres 'ctrl+c' in the `SealighterTI.exe` window.

 # Technical Details
 See [this blog](https://blog.tofile.dev) for the technical details about how everything works.